RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 #### Types that need XML Tag Mapping

+- types.CompletedMultipartUpload for CompleteMultipartUpload (in request)
-- types.Delete for DeleteObjects
+- types.Delete for DeleteObjects (in request)
+- types.Errors for DeleteObjects (in response)
+- types.Uploads for ListMultipartUploads (in response)
-- types.CompletedMultipartUpload for CompleteMultipartUpload
+- types.Parts for ListParts (in response)